Cinco (film): Two: Paa (Feet)

 A young mother visits the wake of her daughter's classmate.
 There, a rabid dog bites her.
 Soon after, the ghost of the dead child seeks revenge and haunts her.
-It is then revealed that she stole the shoes of her daughter's classmate; the girl got hit and ran over by a car whilst chasing after her, which caused the kid's amputated feet and death.
+It is then revealed that she stole the shoes of her daughter's classmate; the girl got hit and run over by a car whilst chasing after her, which caused the kid's amputated feet and death.
 She suffers hallucinations of the child.
 In the graveyard, an arm is seen scraping the tombstone with the R.I.P. tattoo.
 The mother then burns the shoes, ending the ghost's haunting.
-A year later, the mother is seen in crutches, her leg amputated, finally at peace raising her only daughter.
+A year later, the mother is seen on crutches, her leg amputated, finally at peace, raising her only daughter, who promised her that she'll work hard for a new leg.

 Three: Mata (Eyes)

 Rose, after witnessing her boyfriend kill a man in a road rage, experiences multiple déjà vu of the same incident, ala Groundhog Day and The Butterfly Effect.
 To avoid her boyfriend killing the man, she finally shoots him dead instead, hitting his eye.
 Back in her home, she receives a call from her dead boyfriend who appears in front of her, seemingly killing her or haunting her for the rest of her life.
 The R.I.P. tattoo is seen on someone lighting a man's cigarette in the scene where there is traffic because a drunkard was blocking the road.